Fall, Spring, Summer, Academic Year

 For more information about receiving financial aid while studying abroad, please review the following:

-US passport holders should follow the batch process instructions provided by USAC.
-Otherwise participants must apply for their student visa independently.
+US passport holders must obtain a student visa from Spain in order to participate in this program.
+US passport holders should follow the batch processing visa application instructions provided by USAC.
+If students do not participate in batch visa processing, they must apply for their student visa independently and present their application by appointment at the appropriate Spanish Consulate.
 The Consulate for all UI students is the Chicago Consulate; it is based the location of one's home university, not the state of origin.
+Students are ultimately responsible for obtaining the necessary visa to enter Spain.

-Students may either book the group flight through USAC or book a flight independently.
-Participants are responsible for being at the orientation site on time, as USAC may fine individuals who are late.
+Students may either book the group flight itinerary through USAC or book flights independently.
+Participants are responsible for being at the orientation site on time.

 You are required to complete the International Programs online “Education Abroad Pre-Departure Orientation” course distributed through ICON prior to departure.
 This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
 It covers many practical matters about living overseas, such as health and safety, communication, money, goals and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
 If you have any questions you can email firstname.lastname@example.org.